 Despite not producing berries, tubers, or large leaves, White Pine is still a significant culinary plant because of its needles.

-The needles are the most edible and commonly used to make a vitamin-rich beverage.
+The needles are the most edible and commonly used vitamin-rich beverage.

 The edible parts of the tree are here in the table below.